-The Christmas tree can provide an excellent background for some really unique photos- here’s a tutorial on how to get some great shots before that tree comes down.
+The Christmas tree provides an excellent background for some really unique photos – here’s a quick photography tutorial on how to get some great shots before your tree comes down!

 1. The Christmas Tree Classic Bokeh